 Our Mission, History, and Accomplishments

 Ohio River Foundation (ORF) is a 501(c)(3) non-profit organization founded in 2000 by a group of citizens concerned about the Ohio River, and the need for increased citizen response to the degradation of this valuable natural resource.
-ORF's mission is to protect and restore the water quality and ecology of the Ohio River and its tributaries for the health and enjoyment of present and future generations.
+ORF is dedicated to protecting and improving the water quality and ecology of the Ohio River and all waters in its 11-state watershed.
+ORF works towards these goals through environmental education and conservation activities that serve to inspire environmental stewardship for the benefit and enjoyment of current and future citizens.

 ORF has grown to offer programs in education and stewardship that reach thousands of schoolchildren each year and touch the lives of thousands more citizens by protecting water quality and improving quality of life.

 The Ohio River watershed is a source of drinking water, place of recreation and commerce, and provides wildlife habitat.
 The health of the river and its tributaries affects the quality of life of everyone in the watershed.
 Thus, our constituency is all people living in the Ohio River watershed (approx. 25 million people =10% of the US population).

 Since our founding in April 2000, Ohio River Foundation has led efforts in Ohio River watershed conservation and environmental education.
 Here are some of our accomplishments:

 River Explorer passes 45,000 student milestone.
 Program offered in Greater Cincinnati and Greater Columbus.
 Students from 30+ schools per year participate in the program.

 Mussels in the Classroom passes 3,000 student milestone